compwron/compwron.github.io/_posts/2017-09-28-strangeloop.md

 * Parnell Treatise on Roads "exposed to insult and ill usage" https://books.google.com/books?id=x501AAAAMAAJ&pg=PA294&lpg=PA294&dq=Parnell+Treatise+on+Roads+%22insult+and+ill+usage%22&source=bl&ots=Q5kFPjCBAN&sig=0CLukdaLrc6A-W8_NqPGcyhiVC8&hl=en&sa=X&ved=0ahUKEwiOq_DZj83WAhXrjlQKHYN0Ag4Q6AEIKDAA#v=onepage&q=Parnell%20Treatise%20on%20Roads%20%22insult%20and%20ill%20usage%22&f=false
 * https://rubytogether.org/
 * "You woulnt't want one nation state or company dictating what a piece of important OSS would be like"
-* dont know who uses projects unless companies say so...
+* don't know who uses projects unless companies say so...
 * quantifying value of open source
 * I want to be a maintainer... the frustrations of tending the garden sound enjoyable for me as I am now.
 * "Think beyond palliative care and coping strategoies for maintainers"